 A stringed instrument like the guitar does the same thing but uses the vibration of the plucked string along with the body of the guitar (the resonance cavity) to create its beauty of tone.

-If the trumpet was accidentally bent or the guitar body was damaged, the resonance properties would be affected.
-These instruments would no longer sound the same, even if we used the same buzzing lips or vibrating strings.
+If the trumpet was accidentally bent or the guitar body was damaged, the resonance structures would be affected.
+As a result, these instruments would no longer sound the same, even if we used the same buzzing lips or vibrating strings.

 The size and shape of the resonance chamber are critical for pleasing timbre and tone quality.

 We need to control and properly adjust the shape of the vocal tract to have an effective resonator.
 Singers primarily use sound and sensations to guide them in this effort.
 Balanced resonance will create sympathetic vibrations and give us a range of accompanying sensations.